 But I notice, secondly, their place.
 Now, they were on the mercy-seat.
-This is to show their eternal oneness with God's mercy, that the Lord, in the counsels of eternity, made his people and his eternal mercy one; so that whatever there was in the way of that mercy, the Lord undertook to remove out of the way.
-And so, Jesus Christ came and put away sin, and magnified the law, and brought mercy and truth together.
-I cannot speak too strongly upon this part, the oneness of the cherubim with the mercy-seat, for if you go to the 25th chapter of Exodus and the nineteenth verse, you will actually find and it is a delightful truth, it is one of the most lovely truths in all the Bible, and the meaning, I should think, would immediately strike your minds, you will there find that these cherubim's were actually made out of the mercy-seat; they were actually made out of the same as the mercy-seat was.
+This is to show their eternal oneness with God's mercy; that the Lord, in the counsels of eternity, made his people and his eternal mercy one; so that whatever there was in the way of that mercy, the Lord undertook to remove out of the way.
+And so Jesus Christ came and put away sin, and remove out of the way.
+And so Jesus Unrist came and put away sin, and magnified the law, and brought mercy and truth together.
+I cannot speak too strongly upon this part-the oneness of the cherubims with the mercy-seat-for if you go to the 25th chapter of Exodus, and the nineteenth verse, you will actually find-and it is a delightful truth-it is one of the most lovely truths in all the Bible, and the meaning, I should think, would immediately strike your minds-you will there find that these cherubims were actually made out of the same as the mercy-seat; they were actually made out of the same as the mercythe mercy-seat; they were actually made out of the same as the mercyseat was.
 What a wonderful thing is this?
 See the sweet truth.
-What made you a Christian before time was, in God's counsel?
-His mercy.
-What made you a Christian relatively at Calvary s cross?
-His mercy.
+What made you a Christian before time was, in God's counsel? mercy.
+What made you a Christian relatively at Calvary's cross? mercy.
 What made you a Christian when you were regenerated?
 Mercy.
-What is it keeps you a Christian safely? and what is it that will confirm you in all that God has given, and in all the blessedness forever to be enjoyed?
+What is it keeps you a Christian safely? and what is it that will confirm you in all that God has given, and in all the blessedness for ever to be enjoyed?
 Mercy.
-So, they were made out of the mercy-seat.
+So they were made out of the mercy-seat.
 Then I come to this conclusion, that if God had not been pleased to have a mercy-seat, no sinner could have been saved.
-But he was determined, therefore, to make his government, for that is what the mercy-seat conveys, and the people one.
+But he was determined, therefore, to make his government-for that is what the mercy-seat conveys-and the people one.
 I like it myself exceedingly.
-I do not know anything that is more clear to me than this, that it was mercy that gave me to Christ; that Christ in his mercy took all my sins and sorrows, and put them away; that the Lord in his mercy watched over us while in a state of nature; in his mercy he remembered us in our low estate; in his mercy he found us out; in his mercy he deals with us; he never comes to us without mercy; he never does anything in his dealings with us only in remembrance of mercy; "He has holpen (i.e. came to the aid of) Israel in remembrance of his mercy."
+I do not know anything that is more clear to me than this-that it was mercy that gave me to Christ; that Christ in his mercy took all my sins and sorrows, and put them away; that the Lord in his mercy watched over us while in a state of nature; in his mercy he remembered us in our low estate; in his mercy he found us out; in his mercy he deals with us; he never comes to us without mercy; he never does anything in his dealings with us only in remembrance of mercy; "He hath holpen Israel in remembrance of his mercy."
 I glory in this delightful truth then, friends, that they are one with that mercy that is in Christ Jesus the Lord.
-I am sure, if the Blessed Spirit were pleased to enlighten our minds, and to give us to see a little deeper into the counsels of God in the matter of salvation, that God would be dearer to us, that Christ would be more precious to us, that death would be a less terror to us, that this world would lose a great deal of its attraction; we should sing with the poet, with more intensity,
+I am sure, if the Blessed Spirit were pleased to enlighten our minds, and to give us to see a little deeper into the counsels of God in the matter of salvation, that God would be more dear to us, that Christ would be more precious to us, that death would be a less terror to us, that this world would lose a great deal of its attraction; we should sing with the poet, with more intensity,-

-"Tis Christ, the bright and morning star, Draws my affections from afar."
+"'Tis Christ, the bright and morning star, Draws my affections from afar."